 - agricultural landscapes – linked to grazing regimes, including horse paddocks.

 - providing wooded settings for country houses or farm buildings.

 - urban areas – enhancing open amenity greenspace, including school grounds.

 - river valley landscapes – where dense woodland is less appropriate.

-For more information and details of how to apply for this scheme please download the Parkland and Wood Pasture Guidelines for Applicants or contact:
+For more information and details of how to apply for this scheme please complete the form below or contact: